 · Member of Counselling for Children and Young People (CCYP)

-· Enhanced DBS Certificate (police check)
+· Enhanced DBS Certificate on update service (police check)

 Registered / Accredited